The airborne telescope SOFIA has measured atomic oxygen on Mars’ atmosphere, the first such measurement in four decades.

 Atomic Oxygen on Mars

 Mars has a violent history.
-In 2015, scientists came to the conclusion that around 3.5 billion years ago, Mars mysteriously lost its magnetic field.
+In 2015, scientists concluded that around 3.5 billion years ago, Mars mysteriously lost its magnetic field.

 This allowed huge bursts of energy from the Sun to gradually strip it of its atmosphere.
 This stripping is still happening today.